Jean-Paul Rodrigue (2017), New York:

 A common fallacy is to relate transportation solely as a force of dispersion, favoring the

 spatial diffusion of activities.
 This is not always the case.
 In numerous

 instances, transportation is a force of concentration and clustering, notably for business

 activities.
 Since transport infrastructures are generally expensive

 to build, they are established first to service the most important locations.

-Even if it was a strong factor of dispersion, the automobile has also
+For instance, even if it was a strong factor of dispersion, the automobile has also

 4. Space / Time Relationships

 One of the most basic relationships supported by transportation involves how